StarPlayrX/bigmac/README.md

 # 🍔 bigmac

+##### Please refrain from emailing the author of this software.
+Expecially on Christmas Day.

 Big Sur macOS 11 Mac Pro patcher.

 Before you start please read the [Requirements](#%EF%B8%8F-requirements) section.
 Thank you!